ajax - Can multiple submissions of PHP forms be effectively prevented with sessions without destroying the caching mechanism?Get the solution ↓↓↓

 Is there a serious issue with this kind of implementation or is it a good solution to the problem?
 If you see a problem how would you solve it instead?

-People are also looking for solutions of the problem: warning: a non-numeric value encountered in
+Link To Answer People are also looking for solutions of the problem: target class [commandmakecommand] does not exist.

 Didn't find the answer?